shrapnelnet/blog/_posts/2023-09-15-switzerland.md

 ![a tree stump covered in vines and mushrooms](/article/switzerland/mushroom_trunk.jpg)

-a few little mushrooms on a tree stump. it lived deep in the forest
+a few little mushrooms on a tree stump. it lived deep in the forest. goddamn i love mushrooms

 as always, don't hesitate to email. <3